 Every winter, millions of people suffer with congestion, coughs, fever and other symptoms of the common cold.
 They may lose days from work.
 (If they don’t take time off, they spread the virus causing the cold to many other individuals.)
 But is there a way to prevent colds?
-One reader thinks he has found one.
+Many people are interested in the potential of vitamin C.

 Q. My wife and I have been taking extra vitamin C after each meal for more than a dozen years.
 Despite being around people with colds, we have had none.
 We’ve had no side effects from the vitamin C.